HalilSacpapa/emo_lib/README.md

 ### Notes

-You can see the lit of available emoji by typing '-h' or '--help'.
+You can see the list of available emoji by typing '-h' or '--help'.

 You can type multiples arguments to display all of them.